afnog/afnog.github.io/sse/crypto/presentation.md

 1. If stolen, allows login to server with no password!
 2. The passphrase is not sent to the server, only used to decrypt the key.
-3. You need an agent to cache your passphrase and forward to
+3. You need an agent to cache your passphrase and forward through servers.